 • Let the cat out of the trap only inside a closed room, like a bathroom.

-• Contact local shelters to determine how full they are and what their policies are regarding taking in friendly stray cats.
+• Ask your local animal shelter what their policies are regarding taking in friendly stray cats, and find out how full they are with other cats.

-• Be clear why you think the cat needs help (e.g., the cat is sick, malnourished, injured, etc).
+• Be clear why you think the cat needs help.
+For example:

-• Sadly, many local shelters won’t take in friendly stray cats or strongly discourage you from bringing them to the shelter, unless the cat needs dire medical attention.
+• Sadly, many local shelters won’t take in friendly stray cats, unless the cat needs dire medical attention.

-• Some shelters will argue that there is no reason the cat can’t just live outside.
+• Some shelters argue that there is no reason the cat can’t just live outside.
+This thinking is misguided and means you have to wait until the cat is sick or injured before they will help.
+Then it could be too late.

-• While shelters are trying to prevent over-crowding, which can lead to euthanizing adoptable cats, many neglect friendly cats living outdoors who need help.
+• While shelters are trying to prevent over-crowding, which can lead to euthanizing adoptable cats, many shelters neglect friendly stray cats living outdoors who need help.

 • Be persistent when a cat needs help.
 Don’t take no for an answer.